linhngkh/linhngkh/README.md

 ### :woman_technologist: About Me : I am a Front-End Focused Web Developer <img src="https://media.giphy.com/media/VKyHXHb7EsFuY98BJD/giphy.gif" width="30">

-- :telescope: I’m a self-taught developer, contributing to Frontend and Backend for building web applications and taking smooth journeys to customer experience.
+- :telescope: I’m a passionate developer, contributing to Frontend and Backend for building web applications and taking smooth journeys to customer experience.
 Besides, I have completed Full Stack Academy at The Short Cut Company.
 - I dedicate all my times for learning and studying I.T with the hope that I can work for your company and together we can make the world different!

 - :seedling: Through real project, I have gained valuable experience when working with clients, teammates by learning and implementing Agile Methodology.
 Github Kanban board, Git.
 I love working with people and I can can take initiative if needed.